Next Virtual Cohort begins April 14!

 Course Details & Eligibility

-• Week 0, April 7: Quick learning platform orientation
+• Tuesday, April 7 from 2-2:30pm EDT: Quick learning platform orientation

 Tuition

 Inclusiv members receive a 40% discount on instructor-led courses.
 Members with assets under $100M receive additional discounts.
-For group discounts, reach out to [email protected].
+This course is designed for a 2-person team from each participating lender.
+Discounted pricing is available for team enrollment, please contact [email protected] for more information.

 Instructor(s)